 I once spent an entire night in a dense forest with a friend.
 Well, this act was not to show off how brave I was, but it was forced on me… by my foolishness.
 During a trek in [name of the region], I and a friend got too adventurous and strayed from our regular route despite instructions to the contrary by our trek guide.
 We got lost.
 We survived somehow (that’s a story for another day), but I haven’t given up on my adventure streak and love for outdoors.

 Friends, I’m [your first name] and I love outdoors.
 I’ve been to treks in Himalayas on multiple occasions.
 These outdoor expeditions have also forced me to learn basic cooking.
 Well, I don’t boast of cooking dishes you’ll relish, but yes when you’re dying of hunger in the middle of night, you can count on me.
 I also love cycling long distances – 20+ kilometers in a stretch – and I can manage singing which some may find intolerable.

 I’m from [name of the city].
 It’s not a big place, but it somehow exists on the map.
-I’m really excited to be in college, which is a completely new phase of my life.
-I look forward to having some fun, making friends, and learning key skills in the next four years.
+I’m really excited to be here.
+I look forward to having some fun, making friends, and building myself up for college.
 If you’re organizing any outdoor event in future, you can always count on me for help.